KhronosGroup/Vulkan-Loader/docs/LoaderDebugging.md

 1.3.yyyy of the Vulkan headers and later.

-You can now use the filtering environment variables (`VK_LOADER_DRIVERS_SELECT` and `VK_LOADER_DRIVERS_DISABLE`) to selectively select or disable various drivers.
+You can now use the filtering environment variables (`VK_LOADER_DRIVERS_SELECT` and `VK_LOADER_DRIVERS_DISABLE`) to control what drivers the loader will attempt to load.
-Remember, that to disable drivers, you must use the name of the Driver JSON to disable since the drivers do not reveal a name until much later in the Vulkan initialization process.
+For drivers, the string globs passed into the above environment variables will be compared against the driver JSON file name since there is no driver name known to the loader until much later in the Vulkan initialization process.

-So to disable all drivers except Nvidia you could do the following:
+For example, to disable all drivers except Nvidia you could do the following:

 ```
 set VK_LOADER_DRIVERS_DISABLE=*